awsdocs/iam-user-guide/doc_source/id_tags.md

 ### Applying and Editing Tags<a name="id_tags_rules_applying"></a>

-Observe the following conventions when attaching tags to IAM identities:
+Observe the following conventions when attaching tags to IAM entities \(users or roles\):
 + You can tag users or roles but not groups or policies\.
-+ You cannot use Tag Editor to tag IAM identities\.
++ You cannot use Tag Editor to tag IAM entities\.
 Tag Editor does not support IAM tags\.
 For information about using Tag Editor with other services, see [Working with Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the *AWS Management Console User Guide*\.
-+ To tag an IAM identity, you must have specific permissions\.
++ To tag an IAM entity, you must have specific permissions\.
 To tag or untag roles and users, you must also have permission to list tags\.
-For more information, see [Permissions Required for Tagging IAM Identities](#id_tags_permissions) following\.
+For more information, see [Permissions Required for Tagging IAM Entities](#id_tags_permissions) following\.
 + There are limits to the number and size of tags you can attach to a user or role\.
 For details, see [Limitations on IAM Entities and Objects](reference_iam-limits.md)\.
-+ You can apply the same tag to multiple IAM identities\.
++ You can apply the same tag to multiple IAM entities\.
 For example, if you have a department named AWS\_Development with 12 members, you can have 12 users and a role with the tag key of **department** and a value of **awsDevelopment** \(**department = awsDevelopment**\)\.
 You can also use the same tag on resources in other [services that support tagging](reference_aws-services-that-work-with-iam.md)\.
-+ An IAM identity cannot have multiple instances of the same tag key\.
++ An IAM entity cannot have multiple instances of the same tag key\.
 For example, if you have a user with the tag key–value pair **costCenter = 1234**, you can then attach the tag key–value pair **costCenter = 5678**\.
 IAM updates the value of the **costCenter** tag to **5678**\.
 + To edit a tag that is attached to an IAM user or role, attach a tag with a new value to overwrite the existing tag\.
 For example, assume that you have a user with the tag key–value pair **department = Engineering**\.
 If you need to move the user to the QA department, then you can attach the **department = QA** tag key–value pair to the user\.
 This results in the **Engineering** value of the **department** tag key being replaced with the **QA** value\.

-## Permissions Required for Tagging IAM Identities<a name="id_tags_permissions"></a>
+## Permissions Required for Tagging IAM Entities<a name="id_tags_permissions"></a>

-You must configure permissions to allow an IAM identity \(such as a user, group, or role\) to tag other identities\.
+You must configure permissions to allow an IAM entity \(user or role\) to tag other entities\.
 You can specify one or all of the following IAM tag actions in an IAM policy:
 + `iam:ListRoleTags`
 + `iam:ListUserTags`
 + `iam:TagRole`